YashB63/GFG-Daily-Questions/README.md

     Given a list of words followed by two words, the task to find the minimum distance between the given two words in the list of words

+Day 62:

+  Q1: Decimal Equivalent of Binary Linked List:

+    Given a singly linked list of length n.
+    The link list represents a binary number, ie- it contains only 0s and 1s.
+Find its decimal equivalent.

+    The significance of the bits decreases
+    with the increasing index in the linked list.

+    An empty linked list is considered
+    to represent the decimal value 0.

+    Since the answer can be very large, answer modulo 109+7 should be printed.

+  Q2: Wifi Range:

+    There are N rooms in a straight line in
+    Geekland State University's hostel,
+    you are given a binary string S of length N where S[i] = '1' represents that there is a wifi in ith room or S[i] = '0' represents no wifi.
+Each wifi has range X i.e. if there is a wifi in ith room then its range will go upto X more rooms on its left as well as right.

+    You have to find whether students in all rooms can use wifi.

+  Q3: Type it:

+    Geek is extremely punctual but today even he is not feeling like doing his homework assignment.
+    He must start doing it immediately
+    in order to meet the deadline.

+    For the assignment,
+    Geek needs to type a string s.

+    To reduce his workload,
+    he has decided to perform one of the following two operations till he gets the string.

+    Append a character at the end of the string.

+    Append the string formed thus far to the end of the string.
+    (This can not be done more than once.)

+    Help Geek find the minimum operations
+    required to type the given string.